agstephens/RL-mkdocs/docs/unit2/lesson6/lesson6.md

 ## Policies
-Before we move into control, we need to breifly re-cover types of policies.
+Before we move into control, we need to breifly discuss types of policies that balance exporation and exploitation.

-### Epsilon-Greedy Policy
+### $\epsilon$-Greedy Policy

-The epsilon-greedy policy is a popular action selection strategy that balances exploration and exploitation.
+The $\epsilon$-greedy policy is a popular action selection strategy that balances exploration and exploitation.
 The policy chooses the action with the highest estimated value most of the time, but with probability \(\epsilon\), it selects an action randomly to encourage exploration.

-Mathematically, the epsilon-greedy policy can be defined as:
+Mathematically, the $\epsilon$-greedy policy can be defined as:

 \[
 \pi(a|s) =